briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 Follow the instructions for [Secure Boot with rEFInd].
 Very conveniently, [rEFInd] has built-in support to automatically sign itself with your MOK using `sbsign`.
-You can either let [rEFInd] create its own keys, or you can copy your `sbctl` generated keys to `/etc/refind.d/keys/` for [rEFInd] to use.
+You can either let [rEFInd] create its own keys and import them into `sbctl`, or you can copy your `sbctl` generated keys to `/etc/refind.d/keys/` for [rEFInd] to use.
 Note that you may need to set up an icon yourself since rEFInd can't automatically discern one from a [unified kernel image].

 [Secure Boot with rEFInd]: https://wiki.archlinux.org/title/REFInd#Secure_Boot

 ### Rebuild initramfs

 Don't forget to run `mkinitcpio -P` to rebuild your [initramfs] after you are done configuring [mkinitcpio].
-This includes potentially needing to resign it if you generated the MOK when setting up [rEFInd].
-Forgetting to do so likely means your system won't boot since it'll use the old [initramfs] that's not configured correctly.
+This includes potentially needing to re-sign it with your MOK.
+Forgetting to do so likely means your system won't boot since it'll use the old [initramfs] that's not configured/signed correctly.
 You may also want to use `sbctl verify` to confirm that the [unified kernel image] was signed properly.

 ### Enroll MOK